thegreenhouseio/polymer-webapp-seed/README.md

 [TSLint]: http://palantir.github.io/tslint/

 ## Tasks
-This project uses Webpack as the build tool, exectuted via NPM scripts.
+This project uses Webpack as the build tool, executed via npm scripts.
 All available tasks are in the `scripts` section of _package.json_

 ### Development
-This will start up a Node (Express) server which watches for changes and 'redeploys' as needed.
+This will start up a webpack-dev-server, which watches for changes and 'redeploys' as needed.

-**Note: This task exports** `NODE_ENV=development`

 ```
 $ yarn run develop